ez-BYL/ez-BYL/README.md

 - 👋 Hi, I’m Bardaan.
-- 👀 I’m interested in Web development, Machine learning and Error solving.
+- 👀 I’m interested in Web development and app development.
-- 🌱 I’m currently learning MERN.
+- 🌱 I’m currently learning Reactjs.
-- ⚡ Fun fact: Sometimes I forget what I did on previous day.
-Haha..
+- ⚡ Code, code and code.

 <!---
 ez-BYL/ez-BYL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.